Welcome to the Koller Gallery's website

 Year Biography

-1917 She was born in Budapest
+1917 Born in Budapest

-1935-1941 Hungarian Academy of Fine Arts.
+1935–1941 Hungarian Academy of Fine Arts

-from 1958 A Société Européenne de Culture
+since 1958 Société Européenne de Culture

-from 1979 Member of the Italian Academy of Arts
+since 1979 Member of the Italian Academy of Arts

-Her teachers: István Réti and István Szőnyi
+Teachers: István Réti and István Szőnyi

 Awards